The developer identity crisis

 What the role looks like next

-My guess is that developers will shift toward two things: software architecture and AI operations.
+Developers will shift toward two things: software architecture and AI operations.

 The architecture part is about decisions AI can't reliably make: understanding tradeoffs, system design, long-term maintainability, and what to build and why.